A lot or a little?

 What parents need to know

 Parents need to know that Ring Fit Adventure is a fitness adventure game exclusively for the Nintendo Switch.
 Players explore a large world, attempting to save the land from a giant monster that's escaped from a magical prison.
 During the adventure mode, players will fight and defeat enemies by using exercises to trigger attacks against creatures.
 No blood or gore's shown, and these opponents fly away or disappear when defeated.
 Otherwise, there's no inappropriate content in the game.
 Parents should also know that the title focuses on building and maintaining regular exercise habits, and provides multiple mini-games, modes, and options for players to get into a routine of working out to support and improve their health.
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to Ring Fit Adventure.

 - Parents say